Dean Foods (NYS: DF) reported earnings on Nov. 8. Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Dec.
-31 (Q4), Dean Foods missed estimates on revenues and beat expectations on earnings per share.
+For the quarter ended Sep.
+30 (Q3), Dean Foods missed estimates on revenues and beat expectations on earnings per share.

 Compared to the prior-year quarter, revenue dropped and GAAP earnings per share increased.

-Dean Foods chalked up revenue of $3.04 billion.
-The 12 analysts polled by S&P Capital IQ predicted revenue of $3.37 billion on the same basis.
-GAAP reported sales were the same as the prior-year quarter's.
+Dean Foods chalked up revenue of $3.14 billion.
+The nine analysts polled by S&P Capital IQ wanted to see a top line of $3.26 billion on the same basis.
+GAAP reported sales were 7.8% lower than the prior-year quarter's $3.41 billion.